 Protecting Your Vehicle

-No matter how well you maintenance your car, minor car damage repairs are going to be needed.
+No matter how well you maintain your car, minor car damage repairs are going to be needed.
 And if that happens after your warranty expires, you’ll be on the hook for the cost.

 AAA offers an extended auto warranty that can cover you in times like these.
 These warranties cover nearly all mechanical and electrical components of the vehicle.
 For example, in February of this year alone, AAA covered repairs to, amongst others, air conditioners, navigation system and engine actuators.
 These ranged in price from $420 to $2,940.